andreasjordan/PowerShell-for-DBAs/SQLServer/README.md

 How to use PowerShell as a Microsoft SQL Server database administrator.

+If you are missing some files, please download the 2023-01 release of this repository to find them.

 ## Install the server

 You can use any existing server in your environment.
 If you want to setup a server just for tests, you find some recommendations in this section.

 ### Windows

-I use the free express edition of SQL Server 2019 for my labs.
-See my install script [Server.ps1](Server.ps1) in this folder for details on how to run an unattended installation from a remote computer.
-The PowerShell module dbatools also has a command to run the installation.
+You can use the free express edition of SQL Server.
+You will find further details in the 2023-01 release of this repository.

 ### Docker